alsace-research/era5_pipeline/README.md

 ### The Configuration

 I've provided an configuration file for this workflow.
-I was unsure what the expectation was for the assessment, so I attempted to provide an cofiguration that gives the user the ability to select their own compute setting: Local, Cloud, or HPC.
+I was unsure what the expectation was for the assessment, so I attempted to provide an cofiguration that gives the user the ability to select their own compute setting: Local or Cloud.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>